-We don’t like being ripped off, and we’re guessing you don’t either
+We don’t like being ripped off, and we’re guessing you don’t either.
+Here’s how to do a thorough stolen bicycle check

 The Internet makes it easier for us to buy and sell used bicycles, and we love it.
 Unfortunately, there is a small percentage of sellers out there looking to make a dishonest buck by selling you a stolen bike.